gmlewis/bible-codes/TheLittleBook.md

 I hold the keys to death and hell, and my Father has shared his throne with me, that I may share my throne with my faithful, called, and chosen.
 I walk with my people and I talk with my people, and I am the true shepherd who shepherds that flock my Father has given me.
 You are the apple of my eye, my faithful, and you are the apple of my Father’s eye, and for this time and hour have you been restored to righteousness and true holiness.
 The hour approaches, and you should cease from your own works and watch for my appearing, for it is about to come on the world as I gather you from the four corners of the earth.
 Truly, truly, I will gather my true sheep into my barn before the storms come that will destroy this present evil world, for Satan’s kingdom will be torn asunder and totally destroyed to make way for the righteous Lord who will rule the earth from the throne of David in righteousness and true holiness, and I will greatly empower my bride in the coming kingdom, for they are my kings and priests, and they shall rule in true righteousness and holiness, for my reward is in my hand for the faithful.
-I am your strength and salvation, and you are sealed in me.
+I am your strength and salvation, and you are sealed in me.
-I am the bread of life!
+I am the bread of life!
-I am worthy to open the books and loose the seals.
+I am worthy to open the books and loose the seals.
-I am the true lord of heaven and earth.
+I am the true lord of heaven and earth.
-I am the King of Kings and Lord of Lords.
+I am the King of Kings and Lord of Lords.
-I am the righteous Lord.
+I am the righteous Lord.
-I am the savior of the world, the King of Kings and Lord of Lords.
+I am the savior of the world, the King of Kings and Lord of Lords.
-I am he who walks among the seven lampstands and who commands the seven angels of the seven churches.
+I am he who walks among the seven lampstands and who commands the seven angels of the seven churches.
-I am the lamb who was slain from the foundation of the world.
+I am the lamb who was slain from the foundation of the world.
-I am the true shepherd who shepherds that flock my Father has given me.
+I am the true shepherd who shepherds that flock my Father has given me.

 178